hasancanguler/KariyerTest/README.md

 **Web Service (REST, SOAP) :** Web Service is one of a communication type.
 Rest and SOAP are types of web service.
 Rest can call simply with URL address which uses GET, POST, PUT etc. methods however SOAP uses with a service reference

-**Ajax :** Ajax support that running server-side process on client-side
+**Ajax :** Ajax provides that running server-side methods on client-side.

 **HTTP GET vs POST vs PUT :** Get uses to getting data. it can call with any browser.
 Post uses to insert data, it includes required data in form-data in a body part.
 Put uses to update data.